 During the first quarter, we continued to be active in the European MBS/ABS and CLO markets.
 The anticipation and subsequent implementation of quantitative easing by the European Central Bank drove a strong performance of European risk assets during the quarter, many of which traded at all-time highs.
 However, the rally did not extend to all sectors, as noninvestment-grade bonds lagged given continued reduced market appetite for such assets, particularly from banks which are subject to higher capital charges for holding such assets.
 Over the course of the quarter, we were net sellers of European MBS/ABS assets into the rally, while the size of our European CLO portfolio remained relatively unchanged.
 While we expect to continue to be an active participant in the European MBS/ABS and CLO markets, we believe that the potential for negative unforeseen events is relatively high, and so we have been maintaining a larger credit hedge than we might otherwise.
 Net of hedges, including currency hedges, our European non-dollar denominated portfolio generated a small net loss for the first quarter.
-As of March 31, 2015, our investments in European non-dollar denominated assets totaled \$48.3 million, as compared to \$64.6 million as of December 31, 2014.
-As of March 31, 2015 our total holdings of European non-dollar denominated assets included \$14.8 million in RMBS, \$11.1 million in CMBS, \$19.0 million in CLOs, and \$3.4 million in CMBS, \$19.1 million in CLOs and \$3.9 million in ABS.
+As of March 31, 2015, our investments in European non-dollar denominated assets included \$48.3 million, as compared to \$64.6 million as of December 31, 2014.
+As of March 31, 2015 our total holdings of European non-dollar denominated assets included \$14.8 million in RMBS, \$11.1 million in CMBS, \$19.0 million in CLOs, and \$3.4 million in ABS.
+As of December 31, 2014 our total holdings of European non-dollar denominated assets included \$28.8 million in RMBS, \$12.8 million in CMBS, \$19.1 million in CLOs and \$3.9 million in ABS.
 These assets include securities denominated in British pounds as well as in euros.

 Within our U.S. CLO portfolio, we remained focused on the legacy sector, where we continue to find opportunities in both mezzanine and equity tranches.
-In contrast, we do not believe more recent CLO issuance provides attractive risk-adjusted returns, particularly given that the underlying loans were generally originated with relaxed underwriting standards, or "covenant light" features.
+In contrast, we do not believe more recent CLO issuance provides attractive risk-adjusted returns, particularly given that the underlying loans were generally originated with relaxed underwriting standards, or

+"covenant light" features.
 Net of hedges, our U.S. CLO portfolio performed well during the quarter, and contributed meaningfully to our net income.
 Our U.S. CLO holdings declined quarter-over-quarter, as we selectively sold certain assets that had increased in value, while other assets were optionally redeemed by issuers.
 Our U.S. CLO portfolio declined to \$69.9 million as of March 31, 2015, from \$102.9 million as of December 31, 2014.